Comment on the "Electric Power Generation from Earth's Rotation through its Own Magnetic Field": Introduction

-In view of the uncertainty of the situation, we decided to make a reconsideration of the theory presented in \cite{chyba16} and \cite{chyba25}, although their theory is detailed and very carefully done.
-Mainly, we will focus on their first paper \cite{chyba16}.
-Actually, we find that there is a missing piece in the formalism, namely the electromagnetic boundary condition on dielectric surfaces in motion.
-We discuss the implications of this omission for the main conclusion of the whole analysis, as our results are at variance with each other.
-We also find that the principle of energy conservation gives an important restriction in this case.
+In view of the apparent uncertainty of the situation we have decided to make a reconsideration of the theory presented in \cite{chyba16} and \cite{chyba25}, although their theory is detailed and very carefully done.
+We shall focus mainly on their first paper \cite{chyba16}.
+Evidently, there is a missing piece in their treatment, namely the electromagnetic boundary conditions on the shell material surfaces in motion.
+We discuss the implications of this omission for the main conclusion of the whole analysis, as our results are at variance with the once presented in the cited papers.
+We find that our expression for mechanical force associated with the motion is different compared with the one obtained in \cite{chyba16} and \cite{chyba25}.
+Obviously, the mechanical work and produced power will also be different.

+The experimental result reported in \cite{chyba25} was very low, namely a continuous DC voltage of about $17~\mu$V, thus only of academic interest so far, but there might be a possibility for upscaling if the idea proves correct.

 The experimental results reported in \cite{chyba25} will not be further considered here.
 To attempt a closer scrutiny of this would be complicated and lead us far away from the simple intention of the present note.